beechfuzz/e2guardian-docker/README.md

  ###  SSL MITM
 SSL MITM is enabled by default in this container.
 If you want to disable it, then you have two options:

+#### Op:
  1. You can build the Docker image with the Dockerfile and include the `SSLMITM=off` argument in the command, like so:

         docker build -t e2g --build-arg SSLMITM=off .

- 2. Or, start the container and make the following edits:
+ 2. Or, start the container:
+ 2a. make the following edits:
- a.
  In `/app/e2guardian.conf`, find the line that says `enablessl = on` and change it to `enablessl = off`.
  b.
 In `/app/e2guardianf1.conf`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzU1MTI4MzAsOTExMjgwMDQwLDY1MT
+eyJoaXN0b3J5IjpbLTE2MDU2OTkzNTQsOTExMjgwMDQwLDY1MT
 gwOTg5LDEyMzUxNTk1NTYsLTU2ODY4MDMwOCw3MjQ1NTY4MTMs
 NzE4MDU3ODYwXX0=
 -->